-The hall that built a sauna for musicians (updated)
+The hall that built a sauna for musicians (updated)main

 Ahead of tonight’s opening, I had a private backstage tour of Helsinki’s promising Music Centre, perhaps the most auspicious concert hall since Walt Disney in LA – and with the same acoustician.
 But more of that when I have heard it in action.